How to become an Approved Motorcycle Instructor (AMI)

 When you first apply, an enhanced security check will be carried out by Access NI (ANI).
-Once completed, Driver & Vehicle Agency (DVA) will send you your eligibility number which you will need to book a theory test.
+Once carried out, Driver & Vehicle Agency (DVA) will send you your eligibility number which you will need to book a theory test.

-If you have concerns about your criminal history you are advised to speak to DVA before committing to any fees for packages offered by AMI training providers.
+If you have concerns about your criminal history, you should contact DVA by email before making payment for any tests and before committing to any training offered by AMI training providers.

 You must pass all three tests, in order, within two years.
 If you fail any of the tests three times, you must wait two years from the date you first sat the theory test before beginning the process again.

-Yes.
-The the details of the restrictions on your licence must be sent with your application to make sure suitable arrangements are made to meet your needs.
+You will need to give details of the restrictions on your licence when you make your application to make sure suitable arrangements are made to meet your needs.

 As well as the three tests and a satisfactory ANI check, you must also:

-- currently hold a full NI, Great Britain or Community (EC/EEC) motorcycle licence
+- hold a valid, full NI, Great Britain or Community (EC/ EEC) motorcycle licence

 - have held the licence for a total of four years out of the past six years